Car Collector International

 The first in-house-V8 Koenigsegg and the first US-legal Koenigsegg — a small CC-generation family that includes the two-car Trevita, one of the rarest factory Koenigseggs ever built.

 The CCX is the car on which Koenigsegg stopped being a small Swedish supercar programme and became a manufacturer with its own engine.
-Introduced at Geneva 2006, the CCX carried the CC-generation carbon-fibre monocoque platform forward from the CC8S and CCR, but replaced the Ford Modular-derived V8 of the earlier cars with an all-new in-house aluminium-block 4.7-litre twin-supercharged V8 designed at Ängelholm — 795 bhp / 806 PS at 7,000 rpm on 91-octane US pump fuel and 920 Nm of torque at 5,500 rpm, deliberately detuned from the earlier CCR (806 bhp / 817 PS on higher-octane fuel) so the CCX would run on US pump petrol.
+Introduced at Geneva 2006, the CCX carried the CC-generation carbon-fibre monocoque platform forward from the CC8S and CCR, but replaced the Ford Modular-derived V8 of the earlier cars with an all-new in-house aluminium-block 4.7-litre twin-supercharged V8 designed at Ängelholm — 806 bhp / 817 PS at 7,000 rpm on 91-octane US pump fuel and 920 Nm of torque at 5,500 rpm.
 It was also the first Koenigsegg engineered from the outset to meet US federal regulations, and the model that put the marque on sale in the United States.
-The CCXR followed in 2007 as the E85/biofuel evolution, running approximately 1,018 bhp on ethanol-blended fuel.
-Alongside the base CCX and CCXR, small factory-built runs of the CCX Edition, CCXR Edition and CCXR Special Edition track-focused specifications were produced, and — at the very top of the family — the CCXR Trevita, the only Koenigsegg ever built with a unique white-diamond-weave carbon-fibre bodywork treatment, of which just two cars were delivered against a planned run of three.
-Family-level production totals 49 cars, itemised as CCX 30, CCXR 6–9 (sources differ), CCX Edition 2, CCXR Edition 4, CCXR Special Edition 2, CCXR Trevita 2 — approximately two of which were non-customer cars (a crash-test CCX and a factory-test CCXR).
+The CCXR followed in 2007 as the E85/biofuel evolution, with an enlarged 4.8-litre twin-supercharged V8 producing 1,004 bhp / 1,018 PS on E85.
+Alongside the base CCX and CCXR, small factory-built runs of the CCX Edition, CCXR Edition and CCXR Special Edition track-focused specifications were produced, and — at the very top of the family — the CCXR Trevita, the only Koenigsegg ever built with a unique white-diamond-weave carbon-fibre bodywork treatment.
+Family-level production totals 49 cars: 30 CCX, 9 CCXR, 6 Edition cars (CCX Edition and CCXR Edition combined), 2 CCXR Special Edition and 2 CCXR Trevita.
+One CCX remained a factory test vehicle, and several CCX cars were later upgraded to CCXR specification.

 The CCX family matters for three reasons.
 First, it is the first Koenigsegg built around the marque's own in-house V8 — the moment Ängelholm stopped depending on a Ford Modular-derived engine block and became a full-line hypercar manufacturer with its own powertrain, and the direct engineering ancestor of every Koenigsegg V8 built since (Agera, Regera, Jesko, One:1).
 Second, it is the first US-legal Koenigsegg, and every US-market Koenigsegg CC-generation car in the American collector base descends from the CCX programme.
-Third, the CCX family contains two extraordinary two-car factory runs: the CCXR Trevita — the only Koenigseggs ever built with the unique white-diamond-weave carbon-fibre bodywork treatment — and the CCXR Special Edition, the factory send-off model for the CCX line, with all-clear-carbon bodywork, a distinctive double-F1 rear wing and the first paddle-shift gearbox Koenigsegg ever fitted.
+Third, the CCX family contains two extraordinary two-car factory runs: the CCXR Trevita — the only Koenigseggs ever built with the unique white-diamond-weave carbon-fibre bodywork treatment — and the CCXR Special Edition, the factory send-off model for the CCX line, with all-clear-carbon bodywork and a distinctive double-F1 rear wing.
 Both sit at their own price planes materially above every other CC-generation car and are the category-defining collector variants of the family.
 Alongside them, the CCXR Edition and CCX Edition track-focused specifications are small-run factory variants that carry a distinct market premium over base CCX and CCXR chassis.
 Every car in the family is individually tracked in the marque enthusiast community and continuous Ängelholm factory service history is the primary provenance axis.

 Variants